Optimizing your first Armbian setup

 dhcp6: false

-Save this configuration under /etc/netplan/
+Save the configuration file under /etc/netplan/

-, apply it with the netplan apply
+, then apply it using:

 Disabling NetworkManager